Khizermehmood97/Quiz-Game-in-C/README.md

 # Quiz-Game-in-C
 A simple console based quiz game developed in C language.
-It implements
+It displays random questions to players from different categories.
+It implements the functionality of sorting and storing high scores using filing.